Ruth Dyk: Early life and education

+Dyk was later featured in Ken Burns' documentary of suffragists, Not for Ourselves Alone.

 Career

 Dyk worked with delinquent girls as a psychiatric social worker in upstate New York.
 She later became a researcher at the Downstate Medical Center of the State University of New York in Brooklyn.
 In 1950, she co-wrote Anxiety in Pregnancy and Childbirth (published by Paul B. Hoeber, an imprint of Harper & Bros.), reporting research findings that, contrary to the prevailing view that bearing children necessarily brought women happiness, pregnancy could exacerbate the difficulties of women who had mental illnesses or were “maladjusted”.

 Dyk also co-wrote Psychological Differentiation (Wiley, 1962), and Left Handed (Columbia University Press, 1980), an anthropological study of Navajo Indians continuing work begun by her husband.